Skip to content

 Run the above with your working directory at the repository root (so data/multimodal_test.pdf resolves), or adjust documents to the absolute path of the test PDF.

-Next: Semantic and hybrid retrieval when serving queries (see also Evaluate on your data for reranking and quality checks).
+Next: Semantic retrieval when serving queries (also refer to Evaluate on your data for reranking and quality checks).